codemonkey85/maui.widgetexample/articles/article-ios-widgets.md

 I'm a .NET developer primarily focused on .NET MAUI to ASP.NET backend services.
 Because I recently have worked a lot with Widgets and encountered many obstacles and very limited documentation in the initial phase, I decided to write this article to show that it is absolutely possible to build complete Widgets with .NET MAUI.
 And to do so in a professional way comparable to using the native development environment, without having to fear that everything might break with every new build or update.

-This isn't a hands-on tutorial; instead, these are the biggest and most important parts in order of how to tackle the biggest obstacles when building an iOS widget.
+I'll go through the primary challenges you'll face when creating an iOS widget, supported by a fully developed and working example source project.
 It's advisable to have some experience with MAUI or Xamarin, and access to macOS is required, as creating an iOS Widget without macOS unfortunately isn't possible.
 You can cherry‑pick what you think you need, but I recommend reading from start to finish or you may miss small details that keep the Widget from working.
 The text starts with creating a simple static widget, and ends with a basic system for a fully interactive widget.

 Source of a fully working Widget on
 [github > Maui.WidgetExample](https://github.com/Toine-db/Maui.WidgetExample)